blankaex/blog/_posts/2023-04-10-effay-shoes.md

 {% endcapture %}
 {% include gallery images=images cols=2 caption="Adidas Ultraboost 1.0 DNA, Nike Invincible 3" %}

 My first recommendation here is anything with the Adidas Ultraboost foam, such as the Ultraboost 1.0 DNAs.
-These are a super comfortable sole that other brands have attempted to reproduce to varying degrees of success.
+These are an extremely comfortable sole that other brands have attempted to challenge to varying degrees of success.
 Some are arguably better, but Ultraboosts remain a safe pick even today, almost a decade after their inception.

 It should come as no surprise that the next recommendation is from athletic sneaker giant Nike.
-Zoom X is their answer to Ultraboost, which while not as widely regarded, are just as comfortable as far as I'm concerned.
+Zoom X is their answer to Ultraboost, which while not as widely regarded, are just as comfortable as far as I can tell.
 The foam trade-off is balanced by Nike's super soft Flyknit upper, which is the actual recommendation here.
-This can be seen in shoes such as the Invincible 3.
+This can be found in shoes such as the Invincible 3.

 {% capture images %}
     {{ site.url }}/assets/res/2023-04-10-effay-shoes/hoka.jpg